Cisco ACI Releases Changes in Behavior

 Security

-For increased security, the random key for a encrypting user-specific configuration and operational data in the SSD on both Cisco APIC and switch nodes is now generated in the hardware using a true random number generator (TRNG) instead of in the software.
+For increased security, the random key for an encrypting user-specific configuration and operational data in the SSD on both Cisco APIC and switch nodes is now generated in the hardware using a true random number generator (TRNG) instead of in the software.

-ACI Release 5.2(2)
+ACI release 5.2(2)

-Table 27 Cisco APIC release 5.2(2)
+Table 37 Cisco APIC release 5.2(2) changes in behavior

 Product Impact